Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Supplementary materials for Section

-Below is an LLM-based algorithm that follows the pattern of parallel decomposition: \begin{enumerate} \item Divide the input string into $k$ disjoint sub-strings of lengths $m_1, m_2, \dots, m_k$; \item For each $i \in [k]$, let LLM count the number of digits in the $i$-th sub-string, and return its answer $y_i$; \item The final solution of the algorithm is $y = \sum_{i \in [k]} y_i$. \end{enumerate} For each LLM call, we prompt the LLM to generate its answer without intermediate reasoning steps\footnote{On the other hand, step-by-step counting can yield a more accurate answer, but also a significantly higher cost, with $\lendec = O(m)$ rather than $O(1)$.}.
-Thus it is reasonable to assume, based on the LLM's capability of instruction following, that the text generated by each LLM call has length $\lendec = O(1)$ and can be parsed into a count number.
+For each LLM call within the counting algorithm presented in Table~\ref{tab:examples_parallel_decomposition}, we prompt the LLM to generate its answer directly without intermediate reasoning steps\footnote{On the other hand, step-by-step counting can yield a more accurate answer, but also a significantly higher cost, with $\lendec = O(m)$ rather than $O(1)$.}.
+Thus it is reasonable to assume, given the LLM's capability of instruction following, that the text generated by each LLM call has length $\lendec = O(1)$ and can be parsed into a count number.